freezed 3.0.4 copy "freezed: ^3.0.4" to clipboard

 options:

-# Tells Freezed not to format .freezed.dart files.
+# Tells Freezed to format .freezed.dart files.

-# This can significantly speed up code-generation.
+# This can significantly slow down code-generation.

-format: false
+format: true

 # Disable the generation of copyWith/== for the entire project